Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 2. How do I keep my child interested in basketball?

 Make it fun!
-Use games, obstacles, and rewards (yes, including ice cream) to keep them engaged.
+Use games, challenges, and rewards (yes, including ice cream) to keep them engaged.

 3. What size basketball should kids use?